How To Turn Acrylic Paint Into Fabric Paint Without Medium?

 Proper care of your fabric ensures that it lasts longer.

-What Is the Difference between Fabric Paint and Acrylic Paint?
+Difference between Fabric Paint and Acrylic Paint

 Fabric paint and acrylic paint are two types of paints that are used when painting clothes and fabrics.
 As the name suggests, fabric paint is the best paint to use on fabrics.
 As in the above steps, you can turn your acrylic paint to fabric paint with or without a medium.
 An acrylic medium is much easier to use when turning acrylic paint into fabric paint than home ingredients.